Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 How does the marketing model compare?
 Polar Tint vs Black Optix

-Polar Tint franchisees pay 6% of gross or $1,250/week (whichever greater) to Frostbite Marketing for a turnkey Meta + Google + community-event campaign system.
-The campaigns target the 2-mile protected territory specifically.
+Polar Tint franchisees fund a local marketing minimum to Frostbite Marketing for a turnkey Meta + Google + community-event campaign system.
+The campaigns target the shop's protected territory specifically.
 Black Optix's marketing model is described in their FDD Item 11 — compare standardization, brand-fund pooling, and minimum-spend mechanics.

 How does franchisee support compare?
 Polar Tint vs Black Optix